eclipse-cyclonedds/cyclonedds/README.md

 # Eclipse Cyclone DDS

 Eclipse Cyclone DDS is by far the most performant and robust DDS implementation available on the market.
-Moreover, Eclipse Cyclone DDS is developed completely in the open as an Eclipse IoT project (see [eclipse-cyclone-dds](https://projects.eclipse.org/projects/iot.cyclonedds)).
+Moreover, Cyclone DDS is developed completely in the open as an Eclipse IoT project (see [eclipse-cyclone-dds](https://projects.eclipse.org/projects/iot.cyclonedds)).

 # Getting Started

 ## Building Eclipse Cyclone DDS

-In order to build Eclipse Cyclone DDS you need a Linux, Mac or Windows 10 machine with the following installed on your host:
+In order to build Cyclone DDS you need a Linux, Mac or Windows 10 machine with the following installed on your host:

-  * [cmake](https://cmake.org/download/), version 3.7 or later.
+  * [CMake](https://cmake.org/download/), version 3.7 or later.
 (Version 3.6 should work but you
     will have to edit the ``cmake_minimum_required`` version and may have to disable building the tests.)
   * [OpenSSL](https://www.openssl.org/), preferably version 1.1 or later.
 If you wish, you can